sandinosanchez/StringExercises/README.md

 The minor the number of suffixes that matches the original input is, the best result in time the algorithm will return.

 ## Futre Imporvments
-Re-think the logic of the algorithm to wrok in a linear time with n inputs.
+- Re-think the logic of the algorithm to wrok in a linear time with n inputs.
-Add error handling, and checking of some trivial constraints.
+-Add error handling, and checking of some trivial constraints.

 ## References
 - [YouTube](https://www.youtube.com/watch?v=CpZh4eF8QBw)